sjentsch/jamoviDocs/_pages/dh_api_analysis-definition.rst

 Overview
 --------

-the analysis definition is a yaml file in the ``jamovi/`` directory, with the extension ``.a.yaml``. the analysis definition describes the analysis, the way it appears in menus, and the options it requires. the file is named to match the name of the analysis it describes, but converted to lowercase. an example is ``ttestis.a.yaml``.
+   The analysis definition is a yaml file in the ``jamovi/`` directory, with the extension ``.a.yaml``. the analysis definition describes the analysis, the way it appears in menus, and the options it requires.
+The file is named to match the name of the analysis it describes, but converted to lowercase. an example is ``ttestis.a.yaml``.

 .. code-block:: yaml